 What are popular destinations from Suvarnabhumi Airport?

-Most flights from Suvarnabhumi Airport are to Phuket and to Kuala Lumpur but there are many more flights to other destinations as well, most of them by Thai Airways.
-Every day there are flights to 110 destinations from Suvarnabhumi Airport.
+Most flights from Suvarnabhumi Airport are to Phuket and to Singapore but there are many more flights to other destinations as well, most of them by Bangkok Airways.
+Every day there are flights to 114 destinations from Suvarnabhumi Airport.
 Here are the most popular destinations:

 - 1. Phuket: Phuket International Airport (HKT)